rnd-kdi/kdi-openbot-yolouno/README.md

 MicroPython firmware installed.
 Openbot App on android.

-🚀 Quick Start
+🚀 Note
-Upload the yolouno_ble.py file to your ESP32's root directory.

-Use the following code in your main.py file to get started:
+Turn off USB/BLE connection on the OpenBot app before uploading code to the YOLO UNO board.

 # --- CONFIGURATION ---
 # connection_type: 1 for Bluetooth, 0 for USB